A Planning Guide for Your First RV Trip

 Things to Do Once you Park the RV

 Next, stabilize the RV.
-First, place the jack pads behind the wheels to keep from rolling.
-Next, press the “stabilize” or level button inside the RV.
-This will take a few minutes as the recreational vehicle levels itself out.
-Expect some jarring and sudden movements at this time.
+Place the jack pads behind the wheels to keep from rolling.
+Press “stabilize” or the level button inside the RV.
+This will take a few minutes as it levels out.
+Expect some jarring movements at this time.

-Lastly, make sure all levels are showing as functional inside your vehicle.
-Now you can turn on the AC if needed and begin setting up the outside of your campsite.
+Verify all levels inside your vehicle.
+Turn on the AC (if needed) and begin setting up your campsite.

 Many RV’ers have elaborate campsites with chairs, lawn decorations, small fences (for animals), and more.
 Don’t get RV envy because you are a temporary camper; the basics will be just fine.

-We brought along a couple of zero gravity chairs and a tabletop gas grill.
-Our Minnie Winnie had a patio awning that popped out with the touch of a button, a really cool feature.
+We brought along two zero gravity chairs and a tabletop gas grill.
+The Minnie Winnie had a patio awning that popped out with the touch of a button, a cool feature.

-Lastly, connect your cable to the HDTV and set up your WiFi.
+Lastly, connect your cable to the HDTV.
+Set up your WiFi.
 The TV will walk you through how to do so or you should have gotten a password from your campground at check-in.